hoodiehq/hood.ie/_posts/2016-05-27-welcoming-communities.md

 ## I. Reach out

 A typical Open Source contributor starts out as a user of the software.
 They find a bug, documentation lacking on a specific point or want a feature to be added, and contribute code through a code hosting platform like [GitHub](https://github.com/).
-Others are just want to work on a fun project.
+Others just want to work on a fun project.
 How can they find yours?

 ### 1. Go where your future contributors are